 A less talked about mode of transport are the riverboats also run by BBK.
 Running fairly regularly from sunrise until early evening, they are obviously great if you live next to the river.
 And, with a single ticket costing 750 HUF and refreshments onboard the boat, they also make a great alternative to the more expensive tourist river cruise boats.

 HEV suburban trains in Budapest

-There are the light rail trains that service the very outer reaches of Budapest and the towns and villages surrounding Budapest.
-You purchase a single BKK ticket and then an additional ticket based on the number of kilometres you need to travel outside the centre.
+There are light rail trains that service the very outer reaches of Budapest and the towns and villages surrounding Budapest.
+You purchase a single BKK ticket and then an additional ticket based on the number of kilometers you need to travel outside the center.